lipkau/ConfluencePS/docs/en-US/commands/Get-Page.md

 > This parameter takes Page objects as input.
 > But a String or Integer can also be passed.
-> This will be used as "Id" for the space.
+> This will be used as "Id" for the Page.

 ```yaml
 Type: Page[]